louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 When HTTPS became standard, we didn't expect users to verify certificate chains manually.
 When email added spam filters, we didn't tell users to just be more careful about phishing.
 We built security into the infrastructure.

-Crypto's security model—"everyone is their own bank, so everyone must be their own security team"—was noble in theory and catastrophic in practice. $494 million in drainer attacks in one year.
+Crypto's security model was noble in theory and catastrophic in practice. $494 million in drainer attacks in one year.
 Growing, not shrinking.

 The blockchain isn't the problem.
 The cryptography isn't the problem.
 The problem is we're running irreversible finance on top of consumer-grade web infrastructure with zero safety nets, then blaming users when they fall for attacks that traditional finance solved decades ago.